THEab01/Theab01/README.md

 ---

-### 🛡️ My Focus & Expertise
+### My Focus & Expertise

-I am a student at **INPT (Institut National des Postes et Télécommunications, Rabat)** deeply passionate about offensive security and ethical hacking.
+I am a student at **INPT Rabat deeply passionate about offensive security and ethical hacking.
 My primary areas of focus include:

 * **Web Application Security:** Deep understanding and testing of the OWASP Top 10.
 * **Capture The Flag (CTF) Challenges:** Applying problem-solving skills to real-world security scenarios.